AlexCharlton/play-files/examples/notes.md

 In `sample st 2 trk 1+2` the tracks with extra length have 6 extra bytes.
 Looking at more examples, I don't see any non-empty tracks that have a length other than 50.

 4th byte is sample number?
 13th byte is note?

+Soloing, muting, and selection do not carry over from a load.

+#### `test 1** Project
+Using this to determine step values.

+***

+First 2 bytes relate to volume.

+LE value of -Inf is 0
+LE value of -25dB is 2600
+LE value of -12dB is 5200
+LE value of 0dB is 7600
+LE value of +12dB is 1000

+1dB = 200

+***

+Second 2 bytes relate to panning
+LE value of 100L is -10000
+LE value of 100R is 10000

+1% pan = 100

+***

+Next 4 bytes relate to filter

+First 2 are the cutoff with HP100 = 10000, LP100 = 10000
+1% filter = 100
+Second 2 are the amount of resonance with 0 being 0 and 10000 = 100%
+1% resonance = 100

+****

+Next 4 bytes: Bit depth and overdrive
+Unknown: Always `16 0 0 0 `

+***

+Next 2 bytes: note
+Midi note number (second byte is 0)

+***

+Next 4 bytes: Reverb send; delay send
+First 2 negative: 10000 = -11/24
+Next 2 positive: 10000 = 11/24

+***

+Next 2 bytes: Sample number

+***

+Next 4 bytes: Sample start, sample end

+Min value: 0, Max value: 32767 (0x7FFF**

+***

+Next 2 bytes: microtune
+-10000-10000; 100 = 1 cent

+***

+Next 4 bytes: sample attack/decay
+0-10000 = 0-100%

+***

+Skipped a few parameters, since this is getting repetitive.
+We do this 22 times

+***

+Final 6 bytes: Unknown
+Always `16, 1, 24, 255, 255, 127`

 #### track files
 Name: ``<patern_n>-<trackn>-<variation_n>.track``